-- What reasons does Mill give for rejecting egoism?
+- 1. What reasons does Mill give for rejecting egoism?
 Is this an argument against foundational egoism, factoral egoism, or both?
 What exactly is the scope of Mill's theory at the factoral level?
 Do animals have moral status?
-(See chapter 2, paragraphs 9, 10, 13, 14, and 18, as well as the argument from chapter 3.) - 2.
-In chapter 3, Mill tries to show how people could be motivated to follow utilitarian principles.
+(See "What Utilitarianism Is", paragraphs 9, 10, 13, 14, and 18, as well as the argument from "Of the Ultimate Sanction of the Principle of Utility".) - 2.
+In "Of the Ultimate Sanction of the Principle of Utility", Mill tries to show how people could be motivated to follow utilitarian principles.
 How does his argument work?
 What role does sympathy play in it?
 What are its key premises?
-It is convincing?